karlospn/testing-obo-flow-with-microsoft-identity-web-library/README.md

 *This repository only contains the WebApi1 and WebApi2 apps.
 The client application is not important to test the OBO Flow.

+The steps are as follows:

-1 - Some client calls the WebApi 1 passing an access token.
+- Some client calls the WebApi 1 passing an access token.
-2 - The WebApi 1 authorizes the caller and uses the access token that has received from the WebApi 1 to request another access token for the WebApi 2.
+- The WebApi 1 authorizes the caller and uses the access token that has received from the WebApi 1 to request another access token for the WebApi 2.
-3 - Web Api 1 uses the new access token that has acquired to call the Web Api 2.
+- Web Api 1 uses the new access token that has acquired to call the Web Api 2.

 Both WebApi 1 and WebApi 2 are secured using Microsoft.Identity.Web